For every credibility gap, there is a gullibility fill.

 Finally, I suspect that part of the appeal of golden-age fraud stories was the pleasure in seeing the investors come unstuck.
 This was rarely voiced, but to a certain type of broadsheet newspaper reader the ‘victims’ had only themselves to blame for seeking too-good-to-be-true ‘market-beating’ returns.
 These greedy suburbanites and the fallen fraudster deserved one another.

 Orwell lamented that homicide in the 1940s seemed to have abandoned the old conventions and cited a particularly brutal and pointless killing committed by two drifters, the so-called cleft chin murder.
-Similarly, the ‘LIBOR rigging scandal’ confirms that fraud’s golden age is over, given our newspaper reader is unlikely avidly to consume endless tedious semi-comprehensible detail about attempts to fix the London Inter-Bank Offered Rate.
+Similarly, the ‘LIBOR rigging scandal’ confirms that fraud’s golden age is over, given that our newspaper reader is unlikely avidly to consume endless tedious semi-comprehensible detail about attempts to fix the London Inter-Bank Offered Rate.

 Golden-age fraud was, I suspect, killed off by tighter regulatory requirements, in particular those that made it very much harder for financial advisors to handle their clients’ money, the sine qua non of a classic fraud.